Only one of the men who survived when HMS Hecla was torpedoed is known to be alive today

 in Iceland.
 He received favourable reports from Captain Law who

-took over command on the voyage south to join the Eastern Fleet when Hecla detonated a mine on 15 May 1942 after rounding the Cape andfrom Cdr D'Oyley who was CO while Hecla was under repair at Simonstown in South Africa.
+took over command during for the voyage south to join the Eastern Fleet when Hecla detonated a mine on 15 May 1942 after rounding the Cape andfrom Cdr D'Oyley who was CO while Hecla was under repair at Simonstown in South Africa.

 This is the part describing how Alexander saved his own life and that of "a young Lieutenant called Steavenson":

 then heard a young Lieutenant called Steavenson, asking for help from

 the water so I threw down a ropes end from the seaboats falls and

 hauled him up to where I was standing on the ship's side, just above